-Functional Expenses: Categories of expense delineated by the type of expense: program services, administrative, and fundraising.
+Functional Expenses: Categories of expense delineated by the type of expense: program services, management and general, and fundraising.
 Required for IRS Form 990 and audited financial statements.

-Fundraising Expense: Expenses incurred in soliciting contributions, gifts, grants, and other funding sources, including volunteer time.
+Fundraising Expense: Expenses incurred in soliciting contributions, gifts, grants and other funding sources, including volunteer time.